aws/codelyzer/README.md

 We welcome community contributions and pull requests.
 See [CONTRIBUTING](./CONTRIBUTING.md) for information on how to set up a development environment and submit code.

+### How to build this code and run automated tests successfully
+* Clone the repository `git clone https://github.com/aws/codelyzer.git`
+* You'll need BOTH Visual Studio 2022 and 2019.
+2019 is needed to bring in the required dependencies for some tests.
+* Install Visual Studio 2022 with:
+  * The `.NET desktop development` Workload
+  * The `ASP.NET and web development` Workload
+  * The `ASP.NET MVC 4` Individual Component
+* Install Visual Studio 2019 with:
+  * The `ASP.NET and web development` Workload
+* Load the solution `Codelyzer.sln` using Visual Studio 2022.
+* Build
+* Run tests

 ## Thank you
 * [The .NET Compiler Platform ("Roslyn")](https://github.com/dotnet/roslyn) - Roslyn provides open-source C# and Visual Basic compilers with rich code analysis APIs.